 FAMILY FAITH FORMATION CALENDARS

-Our first Church Session of the year (our first gathering when we begin the year) will be Tuesday, September 22 or Wednesday, September 23 (depending on your choice of day).
+Our first F3 Session of the year (our first gathering when we begin the year) will be Tuesday, October 5 or Wednesday, October 6* (depending on your choice of day).

 FAMILY FAITH FORMATION VISION